Sorck/smCore/README.md

 Next run ./other/install.php (this produces your SQL query and creates ./settings.php).
 After this, make sure to fully set up ./settings.php run the generated SQL file.

+# Documentation
+Just run PHPDocumentor to get hold of the latest documentation.
+It's not very complete yet so feel free to contribute more documentation to the codebase.

 # Miscellaneous

 1. It's not set up very well.
 Sorry about that, I'll clean it up as soon as I remember that I wrote this.